What to do in the event of a skiing accident?

 4. Provide accurate information

-Location, type of accident, number of injured persons
+Location, slope number, type of accident, number of injured persons, type of injury

 5. Administer first aid and keep the injured warm